 Banks, NBFC Factors and other entities permitted by RBI and registered on TReDS portal of RXIL as Financiers can participate in the auction.
 Each financier needs to define a credit limit on the Buyer associated with the factoring unit to enter a bid in the auction.

 Seller or Buyer whoever is having right to accept the bid, can see the bids offered by the Financiers.

 The Auction Market where the Financiers can enter bids shall be open from 9:00 AM to 9:00 PM every day.

-The participant having the right to accept the bid can accept the bids any time during the day.
-The cut-off time for acceptance of bid is 4:00 PM for T+1 (Bid acceptance date + 1 working day) Settlement.
-Any bid accepted after the cut-off time shall be settled on T+2 (Bid acceptance date + 2 working days) basis.
+The participant having the right to accept the bid can accept the bids any time during the day between 9am to 9pm on working days.
+These bids will be settled on T+1 (Bid acceptance date + 1 working day) Settlement.

-If no bids are received from Financiers or the invoice remains unfinanced then the obligation between the Buyer and Seller continues and the Buyers now needs to make the payment to the Seller.
-The Buyer has the option to make the payment to the Seller through the system.
+If no bids are received from Financiers or the invoice remains unfinanced then the invoices will be settled between the Buyer and the Seller outside of the TReDS platform.

 No. The financing of factoring units is not guaranteed on the TReDS platform.
 The same shall depend on offering of bids by the Financiers, acceptance of bids by the cost bearer and settlement of obligation by the participants (Financiers for Leg 1 and Buyers for Leg 2).

 Yes.
 A Factoring Unit may be withdrawn from TReDS portal till the time a bid is not accepted by the cost bearer.
 Once the bid is accepted by the cost bearer, the Factoring Unit cannot be withdrawn.

 There are two types of the costs involved in the factoring of each factoring unit.